- Sears, the iconic American retailer, filed for bankruptcy on Oct. 15.

 - Bargain shoppers can look to Sears retail stores and its website to score merchandise deals in advance of holiday shopping.

-In recent years, Sears, which also owns Kmart, has displayed all of the telltale signs of a cash-strapped retailer in peril: record low stock prices, layoffs, store closures and certain stores in structural decay.
+In recent years, Sears, which also owns Kmart, displayed all of the telltale signs of a cash-strapped retailer in peril: record low stock prices, layoffs, store closures and certain stores in structural decay.

 Click to see the retailers that closed the most stores in the last year.

-All of this comes right before the holiday shopping season, during which the retailer has historically seen its highest cash injection.
+The company filed for bankruptcy after it was unable to resolve its debt repayment of $134 million, which was due on Oct.
+15. All of this comes right before the holiday shopping season, during which the retailer has historically seen its highest cash injection.

 Sears CEO Blames Amazon and Low Sales

-Sears CEO Eddie Lampert has been a fixture at the helm for more than a decade.
+Lampert has been a fixture at the helm for more than a decade.
 Lampert has been quick to peg the company’s shortcomings on changing consumer preferences and the rise of e-commerce.
 The former Wall Street-guru-turned-CEO has been dipping into his hedge fund, ESL Investments, as a last-ditch effort to cauterize the wounds.

 Sears is just another retailer to fall amid the rise of e-commerce, namely Amazon, but it’s likely that Sears contributed to the demise of Sears.
 As Sears has struggled to keep up in the digital marketplace, a series of decisions at the hand of Lampert haven’t done the company — now more than a century old — any favors.